divyansh-1611/PIXOR-CAD/Spec_doc.md

 1. User activity - measuring the number of users actively using the software.
 1. Error rates - tracking the number of errors faced by the end user.
 1. Feature usage – monitoring the features used and demanded by the targeted userbase.
-1. User satisfaction - gather feedback on user satisfaction and suggestions for improvements.
+1. User satisfaction - gathering the feedback on user satisfaction and suggestions for improvements.

 ---